substack/git-history/readme.markdown

 Return a stream of `'data'` events with commit objects of all the commit properties.

+If you pipe to the stream on the present tick you can pipe `git log` data directly to this parser.
+Otherwise `git log` will be called automatically.

 If specified, limit the objects emitted to be between `since` and `until` as [revisions](http://www.kernel.org/pub/software/scm/git/docs/gitrevisions.html).